-15 Palestinian and 15 international students and designers will collaborate and learn from the different ways of dealing with design through the conversations that will arise.
-They will investigate the production process of the artisans and the exhibition at the Palestinian Museum, Intimate Terrains, will offer the starting point for collective discussions and collaborative workshop sessions.
-In mixed groups of 4 to 5 participants, prototypes for thought provoking and useful products will be developed together with local producers.
+15 Palestinian and 15 international students and designers collaborated and learned from the different ways of dealing with design through the conversations that arised.
+They investigated the production process of the artisans and the exhibition at the Palestinian Museum, Intimate Terrains, offered the starting point for collective discussions and collaborative workshop sessions.
+In mixed groups of 5 participants, prototypes for thought provoking and useful products were developed together with local producers.
 How can a product embody a story?
 How to co-create products with local artisans?

-The workshop will include tours through different landscapes, crafts industries, and will end with a public presentation of the developed prototypes at the Museum.
-The aim is that a selection of the items will be taken in production and sold via Disarming Design from Palestine and the giftshop of the Palestinian Museum.
-All participants will contribute to a final report that will be made to capture the process and ways of learning developed during the summer school.
+The workshop included tours through different landscapes, crafts industries, and ended with a public presentation of the developed prototypes at the Museum.
+The aim was that a selection of the items will be taken in production and sold via Disarming Design from Palestine and the giftshop of the Palestinian Museum.

 The Palestinian Museum is an independent institution dedicated to supporting an open and dynamic Palestinian culture nationally and internationally.
 The Museum presents and engages with new perspectives on Palestinian history, society and culture.
 It also offers spaces for creative ventures, educational programmes and innovative research.
 The Museum is a flagship project of Taawon-Welfare Association and one of the most exciting new cultural projects in Palestine.